 - “No man ever achieved worth-while success who did not, at one time or other, find himself with at least one foot hanging well over the brink of failure.” – Napoleon Hill

-To maximize the chance of success, you must reduce your fear of failure – Atychiphobia.
-At some point, you must make the decision to take the risk despite your fears.
+Also, at some point, you must make the decision to take the risk despite your fears.
 Even if you’re still a little frightened, you must persevere.

-I’ll leave you with this.
 Try to remember this the next time you want to do something but are held back by fear:

 Consider all of the failures and bad experiences you’ve had in your life.
 If you think hard enough, you will realize that they all enlightened you and gave you more strength in some way.